DistrictDataLabs/yellowbrick/docs/api/classifier/index.rst

 -  :doc:`rocauc`: Presents the graph of receiver operating characteristics along with area under the curve
 -  :doc:`class_balance`: Displays the difference between the class balances and support
+-  :doc:`threshold`: Shows the bounds of precision, recall and queue rate after a number of trials.

 Estimator score visualizers wrap Scikit-Learn estimators and expose the Estimator API such that they have fit(), predict(), and score() methods